Liimurr/notes/doc/Install-Vagrant.rst

    .. tab-item:: OS: Windows

       .. warning::
-         If installing vagrant on WSL, it is recommended only to install vagrant on the WSL environment and not on the Windows environment.
+         If installing vagrant on WSL, it is recommended to install vagrant on the WSL environment only (using the Linux installation instructions) and not on the Windows environment.
-         Otherwise, you will need to install the same version of vagrant on both environments.
+         Otherwise, you will need to install the same version of vagrant on both environments and may still run into other issues when trying to use the WSL vagrant binary.
 [1]_

       .. code-block:: powershell
          :caption: PowerShell